isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 *  If you qualify for the relief, you need to first **serve a Notification for Relief** on the other party to the agreement, and your guarantor/surety (where applicable), using the form at this [link (SingPass)](https://go.gov.sg/notification-for-relief-singpass){:target="_blank"} or this [link (CorpPass)](https://go.gov.sg/notification-for-relief-corppass){:target="_blank"}.

-* Once the Notification for Relief has been served on the other party, they cannot take the above actions as in (d).
+* Once the Notification for Relief has been served on the other party, they cannot take the above actions as in (c).

 #### Specific FAQs ####